5 Endangered Travel Experiences

 As savvy travelers know, you can never put your foot in the same river twice.
 That lovely little hotel you found the last time you were in the Caribbean might be bulldozed and reinvented as a Las Vegas-style resort on your next trip.
-That charming Eastern European village you backpacked through last summer may be completely modernized and strip-malled five years from now.
+That charming Eastern European village you backpacked through last summer may be completely modernized and strip-malled 5 years from now.

-The world is going global fast and the cultural differences that make travel so rewarding, rich and photogenic are shrinking faster than the polar ice caps.
+The world is going global fast, and the cultural differences that make travel so rewarding, rich and photogenic are shrinking faster than the polar ice caps.

 San Rafael Glacier, Chile

 As we all know by now, the world is warming.
 Polar ice caps in both the Arctic and Antarctic are melting.
 A visit to Chile's Northern Patagonian Ice Field is in order before the famed San Rafael Glacier melts, changing the landscape forever.
 Rapid melting is underway at the site because of historically high air temperatures.
 Neil Glasser of Aberystwyth University in Wales was quoted by the BBC as saying, "If the glacier retreats farther up valley, it will cease to calve icebergs into the Laguna San Rafael, and one of the reasons why this area attracts so many tourists will be largely gone."
 Take a multiday cruise to see it for yourself, getting so close to the ice that you can put chunks of it in the glasses of whiskey traditionally handed around on first contact.
 The sound of ice melting and cracking is something that, once you hear it, will never be forgotten.